material-foundation/material-remixer/README.md

 ## Going to production

-There is no need to do any code changes when you’re shipping your app.
-Just use Remixer’s export functionality to export all the values to a single file, and Remixer will take care of the rest.
-Instead of fetching and syncing values, Remixer will just use this file to get the values for each variable.
+There is no need to make any code changes when shipping your app.
+Remixer can export all the values to a single static file that can be used for each variable.
+In production, Remixer will disable the UI for all platforms and prevent any further fetching or syncing of values.
+Please review the State of Development table for the availability of this feature.

 ## State of development